Identifiers

 Auto-generated key in primary identifier

 If your records do not have a property suitable for defining uniqueness, you can select the auto-generated option for producing the primary identifier in mapping.
-As a result, CluedIn will generate unique entity origin codes for the records using hash codes as documented above.
+As a result, CluedIn will generate unique primary identifiers for the records using hash codes as documented above.

 When not to use auto-generated keys?

 In CluedIn, we offer you the possibility to edit the source data.
 This is a great option as it can lead to much faster and better results in your golden records.
-However, if you use the auto-generated key to produce the entity origin code, each time you change the value, it will generate a different code.
+However, if you use the auto-generated key to produce the primary identifier, each time you change the value, it will generate a different identifier.

 For example, let’s say you have some rules to capitalize firstName and lastName.
 Let’s assume we have 2 records.